sunng87/diehard/README.md

 ### Rate limiter

-A rate limiter protects your code block to run specified times per second.
-It will block or throw exception depends on how your customization.
+A rate limiter protects your code block to run limited times per second.
+It will block or throw exception depends on your configuration.

 ```clojure
 (require '[diehard.core :as dh])